t-detlefsen/l3d-assignment5/README.md

 1. You can rotate the input point clouds by certain degrees and report how much the accuracy falls
 2. You can input a different number of points points per object (modify `--num_points` when evaluating models in `eval_cls.py` and `eval_seg.py`)

+WHAT ABOUT ADDING NOISE?
+OR WARPING TO A KNOWN DISTRIBUTION

 Feel free to try other ways of probing the robustness.
 Each experiment is worth 10 points.

 Deliverables: On your website, for each experiment